 26th Rector of Université Laval

-Sophie D'Amours is particularly proud of Université Laval's impact in responding to societal challenges and improving population well-being.
-She is committed to furthering that contribution by supporting innovation in higher education, fostering research partnerships, and increasing Université Laval's presence in the community and on the world stage.
-Under the leadership of the management team, Université Laval has developed and implemented a bold strategic plan that mobilizes the entire University community.
+D’Amours is particularly proud of Université Laval’s impact in responding to societal challenges and improving population well-being.
+She is committed to furthering that contribution by supporting innovation in higher education, fostering research partnerships, and increasing Université Laval’s presence in the community and on the world stage.